Rive Guide

 Background

 The JS/WASM runtime provides various packages which are published to npm.
-For simple usage and best performance, we recommend starting with @rive-app/canvas (more on that below).
+For simple usage and smaller package sizes, we recommend starting with @rive-app/canvas (more on that below).
 On the web, Rive offers the ability to use a backing CanvasRenderingContext2D context or WebGL context associated with a <canvas> element for rendering Rive animations.

 Note: The high-level API and the logic for creating a Rive instance in your script remain the same for the @rive-app/webgl and @rive-app/canvas packages.
 That means if you decide one runtime package is better for your use case over the other, you only need to switch the dependency, but not the usage.
 See more below on each of the different runtimes for JS/WASM and when to use which package.